Summer Term 2018

 Towards the end of this term have organised a trip to view the gardens at Doddington Hall where we will also get to take part in a hands on herb workshop.
 Make sure you look out for the letter, with further details, nearer the time of the visit.

-For more information about our topic take a look at the Autumn Term 2017 Resume document below.
+For more information about our topic see the Summer Term Scented Garden Overview below.

 Homework will be set on Friday and must be in by Wednesday morning please.
 In addition to the homework, we would like your child to practise their reading and spellings at home everyday.
 When you hear them read please sign their reading record.
 Regular reading at home will help your child become more fluent and confident which will help them in all areas of the curriculum.